EarthObservationSimulator/eosim-gui/README.md

 python bin/eosimapp.py
 ```

+CesiumJs is used for producing 3D animations.
+Please see the 'Cesium App' for details on updating access token and the link to the Cesium script.
 ### Troubleshooting
 In some cases, *runtime* errors involving the numpy package such as the one below may ensue:
 ```